Wyyrthura/Wyyrthura/README.md

 - https://github.com/Wyyrthura/wyy_obsidian | Manjaro Theme for Obsidian

 # Ask me
-You can ask me to make a theme for your favorite soft, not sure if will be able to make it, but I will sure learn a lot of things !
+You can ask me to make a theme for your favorite soft, not sure if I will be able to make it, but I will sure learn a lot of things !